Woman operating machine in a workshop with shelves and boxes in the background

 A fundamental balance must exist between fixed and variable salary to avoid unhealthy risk taking.

 The fixed salary is to account for a sufficient portion of the senior executive’s total remuneration to allow the variable portion to be reduced to zero.
-The variable remuneration shall be linked to one or more predetermined and measurable criteria set by the Board of Directors, which may be financial, such as the growth of the Group’s and/or its area of responsibility’s performance, profitability and cash flow, or non-financial, such as customer satisfaction, quality, environment, working environment and safety.
-The targets link the senior executive’s remuneration to the Company’s earnings, and thus promote the implementation of the Company’s business strategy, long-term value creation and competitiveness.
-The terms and bases of calculation of variable salary shall be determined for each financial year.
-Fulfilment of the criteria for payment of variable salary must be measurable over a period of one financial year.
-Variable salary is regulated the year after qualification.
+The variable salary shall be linked to one or more predefined and measurable criteria determined by the Board of Directors, which may be financial, such as the Group’s and/or the business area’s earnings growth, profitability and cash flow, or non-financial, such as customer satisfaction, quality, environment, work environment and safety.
+The targets link the senior executive’s remuneration to the company’s earnings and thus promote the implementation of the company’s business strategy, long-term value creation and competitiveness.

-• enable the Company to reclaim such remuneration paid on the basis of information that is later shown to be manifestly erroneous.
+• enable the company to reclaim such remuner-ation paid on the basis of information that is later shown to be manifestly erroneous

 Further variable cash payments may be paid in extraordinary circumstances, assuming that such extraordinary arrangements are of limited duration and are only introduced at an individual level either to recruit or retain senior executives, or as remuneration for extraordinary work duties beyond the individual’s ordinary work duties.
-Such remuneration may not exceed an amount corresponding to 20 percent of the fixed annual salary and not be paid more than once per year and per individual.
+Such remuneration may not exceed an amount corresponding to 20 per cent of the fixed annual salary and not be paid more than once per year and per individual.
 A decision on such remuneration shall be made by the Board of Directors based on a proposal from the Remuneration Committee.

 Pension